kamalim/selenium_grid/README.md

 selenium_grid
 =============

-This is a selenium grid 2 (2.31) setup using Vagrant and chef-solo.The grid comprises of :
+This is a selenium grid 2 (2.31) setup using Vagrant(1.0) and chef-solo.The grid comprises of :

 Hub (A centos 6.3 vm)